Skip to main content

 There are many Lycian ruins scattered throughout the Kas region such as Sarcophagus, a well-preserved theater from the Hellenistic period, sculpted carvings and Lycian rock tombs.

-If you are interesting in visiting the town of Kas, booking your yacht charter with a blue cruise itinerary embarking from Fethiye or Gocek will take you there.
-For two-week private gulet charters, starting your trip from Bodrum or Marmaris will also be able to take you to Kas town.
+If you are interesting in visiting the town of Kas, booking your yacht with a blue voyage itinerary embarking from Fethiye or Gocek will take you there.

 Destination #23